awslabs/graphstorm/sagemaker/pipeline/README.md

 ### Training Configuration
 - `--model-output-path`: S3 path for model output.
 - `--num-trainers`: Number of trainers to use during training/inference.
 (Default: 4)
-- `--train-inference-task`: Task type for training and inference.
+- `--train-inference-task-type`: Task type for training and inference.
 (Required)
 - `--train-yaml-s3`: S3 path to train YAML configuration file.
 - `--use-graphbolt`: Whether to use GraphBolt.
 (Default: false)